naturalis/storage-analytics/README.md

 The total amount of files or objects that is part of the data set.

-### `data_owner_name`

-The name of the primary owner within the organization of the data set.

-### `data_owner_id`
+### `data_owner`

-The unique identifier of the primary owner within the organization of the data set.
+The name and unique identifier of the primary owner within the organization of the data set.

-### `data_groups_name`
+### `data_groups`

-Array of the names of the groups within the organization that have access to the data set.
-For example the name of an *Active Directory* (AD) organization group.
+Array of the names and unique identifiers of the groups within the organization that have access to the data set.
+For example the name and GUID of an *Active Directory* (AD) organization group.

-### `data_groups_id`

-Array of the unique identifiers of the groups within the organization that have access to the data set.
-For example the GUID of an Active Directory (AD) organization group.

 ### `data_host`